My Name Is…Too $hort

 Hope to see you too!

-Pingback: Tuvalu – Ramblin' Randy
+Pingback: Tokyo, Two! - Ramblin' Randy